k4lm3d/k4lm3d.github.io/source/_posts/cco/log-3.md

 After being greeted by their counselor, I met their commander a few days later.
 He assisted me in creating files on the server.
 They have several monetary systems and such.

 The commander told me that in order to continue on their server and secure Shangri-La's future, I needed to join a strong gang.
 Then, I remembered having met someone a long time ago.
 She leads a vast gang.
-I'm not sure if they're powerful, but she's also on the private server, so I contacted her, and she warmly welcomed me to the gang.
+I'm not sure if they're powerful, but she's also on the private server.
+I recognized her username, so I contacted her.
+I explained everything and she warmly welcomed me to the gang.

 Then I discovered that her gang was quite kind and loved to "help other people".
 I'm happy that I joined her gang since my worries began to fade after that day.
 I will talk about those worries later.
 Back on the private server, there are four factions.
 I'm not going to list them all.
 I'll only post about the faction that I joined.